 Photo – activity packs have been given to children of refugees and asylum seekers during lockdown.

-More than forty clients of POP ideas have succeeded in their bids for emergency funding from the Devon Community Fund, including:
+More than forty clients of POP ideas have succeeded in their bids for emergency funding from the Devon Community Foundation, including:

 - Routeways Centre Ltd – received £1500 to provide activities offering respite during lockdown to families of young people with additional needs